Delhi HC seeks report on plea seeking initiation of extradition procedure of absconding accused in case of voyeurism and stalking | Law-Order

 Delhi HC seeks report on plea seeking initiation of extradition procedure of absconding accused in case of voyeurism and stalking

-The Delhi High Court recently issued notice on a plea seeking direction from authorities to initiate the extradition procedure against an absconding accused in a case of voyeurism and stalking.
+The Delhi High Court has called for a status report on a plea seeking direction to authorities to initiate the extradition procedure against an absconding accused in a case of voyeurism and stalking.

 - Country: